The Depths of Finer Things

 Saying, You don’t have any get-up-and-go.
 You don’t have any drive.
 You don’t have any, oh, how-do-you-say-it?
 Motivation.
 You hear me?
 No motivation, no stimulation, no inspiration…

-And Rufus frowns as he looks to the street, I’m driving you around, ain’t I? he says.
+Rufus frowns as he looks to the street.
+The car stopped at a red light glowing overhead.
+I’m driving you around, ain’t I?
+He says.
 Talking about drive.
 Saying I don’t have any drive.
-We’re driving now, ain’t we?
+We’re driving now, are we not?
 Whose car you think this is?

-Rufus looks at Cora through the open window.
-His amber eyes aflame in the light of the sun.
-Reflecting on panes of glass in long windows facing the street.
-Covered in fingerprints and dust.
-Cora looks down at him.
+Cora looks down at Rufus through the open window.
+Her amber eyes aflame in the light of the sun.
+Reflecting on panes of glass in long windows facing the street covered in fingerprints and dust.
 She pauses for a moment.

-It’s over Rufus, she says then.
-You hear me?
-Over.
-We’re through.
-And I mean it this time.
+She flips her hair over her shoulder.
+She turns down 14th Street.
+Back to her apartment at the corner of Empire above the bodega there.
 Rufus watches her go.
-Sitting alone and empty in his car.
-He holds the steering wheel so tight his knuckles turn white from the pressure.
+Sitting empty in his car.
+He holds the steering wheel.
+So tight his knuckles turn white from the pressure.
 He takes a breath.
-He releases his grip and then drives on, Cora now disappeared into the hubbub of the city, and traffic begins its forward march again.
+He releases his grip and drives on.
+Cora now disappeared into the din of the city.
+Time in traffic now measured through sound in quarter-inches as it begins its forward march again.

 In the apartment upstairs.
 Cora Coleman lies on her back with her legs spread, knees bent, fingers through the sheets.
-Jimmy from-down-the-block moves with a slow and steady pulse inside her.
-His breath in her ear, his shorts around his ankles, their bodies slick with sweat from the humidity and the heat outside.
-Bet you never had it like this before, he says.
-Mm-hm.
-Bet you never had it like this –
+Jimmy from down the block moves with a slow and steady pace inside her.
+His warm breath in her ear, his shorts around his ankles, their bodies slick with sweat from the humidity and the heat outside.

-And Cora says, Shut up I’m going to come.
+Shut up I’m going to come.

 Beula turns.
 The voice of a child.
 She straightens her shirt.
 Excuse me?